Vechegaray23/chat/README.md

 # Survey Launcher

 This project contains a FastAPI backend and a React frontend for uploading and launching surveys.
 Backend dependencies are listed in `backend/requirements.txt`.
-A Postgres driver (for example `psycopg2-binary`) is required when using a Postgres database.
+If you use Postgres, install a compatible driver such as `psycopg2-binary` separately.

 ## Development